 Mono Mills started to meet Bodie’s insatiable need for lumber.
-The state-of-the-art mill and railroad operated for thirty-six years, ebbing and flowing the mines and freeing Bodie from wood famine.
-Although it was a seasonal town, it was active with daily life, including improvised medical treatments and hilarious confusion over the password for booze.
+The state-of-the-art mill and railroad operated for thirty-six years, ebbing and flowing with the mines and freeing Bodie from wood famine.
+Although it was a seasonal town, Mono Mills was active with daily life, including improvised medical treatments and hilarious confusion over the password for booze.

-Emil Billeb, head of Bodie Railroad & Lumber Company, documented his time at Monon Mills, providing us with a wealth of historical information and photographs.
+Emil Billeb, head of Bodie Railroad & Lumber Company, documented his time at Mono Mills, providing us with a wealth of historical information and photographs.

 Bodies Wood Famine